HLA-B 1502 Genotype, Carbamazepine Hypersensitivity, Blood

 Clinical studies have demonstrated associations between some human leukocyte antigen (HLA) genotypes and drug-induced adverse skin reactions.
 The presence of the HLA-B*1502 allele increases the risk of developing toxic epidermal necrolysis (TEN) or Stevens-Johnson syndrome (SJS), a milder form of TEN.
 The frequency of the HLA-B*1502 allele varies throughout Asia: 10% to 15% frequency in Chinese, 2% to 4% frequency in Southeast Asians, including Indians, and <1% frequency in Japanese and Koreans.

-The Food and Drug Administration (FDA) recommends that individuals of Asian ancestry be genotyped for the presence of the HLA-B*1502 allele prior to receiving:
+The FDA recommends that individuals of Asian ancestry be genotyped for the presence of the HLA-B*1502 allele prior to receiving:

 Some studies have also suggested a connection between HLA-B*1502 positivity and adverse reactions to lamotrigine used for treating epilepsy and bipolar disorder.